woleet/woleet-weblibs/README.md

 <!-- END IE ZONE -->
 ```

-These libraries currently only support anchoring receipts compatible with the [Chainpoint 1.0](http://www.chainpoint.org/#v1x) standard.
+These libraries currently only support proof of existence receipts compatible with the [Chainpoint 1.x](http://www.chainpoint.org/#v1x) standard
+and proof of signature receipts (an extension of the Chainpoint 1.x standard proposed by Woleet).

 ## <a name="runtime-dependencies"></a>Runtime dependencies